michelpl/FrontLink/README.md

 ## Install

-Download the .ocmod.zip file and follow the following steps.
+[Download](https://github.com/michelpl/FrontLink/releases) the .ocmod.zip file and follow the following steps.

-1. In admin panel, access on Extensions > Installer.
+1. In the admin panel, access Extensions > Installer.
-2. In installer page click on Upload button and select the .ocmod.zip file downloaded.
+2. In the installer page, click in upload and select the downloaded .ocmod.zip file.
-3. Now access Extensions > Modifications and click on the refresh button in the right corner.
+3. Now, access Extensions > Modifications and click on the refresh button in the right corner.